 Create the perfect French picnic with Rustique rattan

 A little rattan gives a French picnic that authentic rustique style as well as being practical.
 Carry your napkins, condiments or sweet treas in an Olli Ella piki, and your fresh fruit in an Olli Ella Apple Basket.

 Fun fact: according to experts, the picnic has been around for centuries and was first coined by the French based on the verb piquer, meaning to pick or peck, and in particular it described the act of a group of people meeting at a restaurant and bringing their own wine.
 Perhaps the famous Renoir painting A luncheon of the Boating Party documented what was one of the forerunners of the picnic as we know it today.

 Create the perfect French picnic with Rillette, olives and dips

-Found in jars at farmers markets, or specialist stores such as 2 Ducks Trading, Rillette is a rustique moorish rough styled pate that accompanies the baguette as comfortably as old friends.
+Found in jars at farmers markets, or specialist stores, Rillette is a rustique moorish rough styled pate that accompanies the baguette as comfortably as old friends.
 Added with Cornichons (miniscule pickles), olives and dips, and of course quiche and you have a perfect feast.